Igalia/acacia/README.md

 % ninja
 ```

-Note: `-DCMAKE_BUILD_TYPE=Release` is necessary if you are using msvc and only have the Release version of Python.
+Note: `-DCMAKE_BUILD_TYPE=Release` is necessary if you are using MSVC and only have the Release version of Python.

 To turn on the Python3 and NodeJS bindings, run cmake with the following flags:
 ```
 % cmake -DCMAKE_BUILD_TYPE=Release -DACACIA_PYTHON=ON -DACACIA_NODEJS=ON .. -G "Ninja" --fresh
 ```

+##### OUTPUT FILES

-**OUTPUT FILES** for Windows are all in the `build/bin` directory, as shared libraries must be in the same folder as the executable on windows.
+All output files on Windows are in the `build/bin` directory, as shared libraries must be in the same folder as the executable on windows.

 Currently produces the following executable:
 ```